 The Board of Directors is currently comprised of six members.
-The Board of Directors has determined that the following director nominees are "independent" for purposes of the criteria of the Securities and Exchange Commission ("SEC") and The Nasdaq Global Select Market listing standards: Messrs.
+The Board of Directors has determined that the following director nominees are "independent" for purposes of the criteria of the SEC and The Nasdaq Global Select Market listing standards: Messrs.
 Migliorini, Randall, Sachdev and Schwartz.
-The Board of Directors had also determined that Walter Yetnikoff, who retired from his position as a director on August 8, 2008, was "independent" for purposes of the same criteria.
 If the six nominees set forth above are elected, the Board will be comprised of a majority of independent directors.
-The Board of Directors has held regularly scheduled executive sessions, with Peter Migliorini serving as Presiding Director of such executive sessions.
+The Board of Directors has held regularly scheduled executive sessions for the independent directors, with Peter Migliorini serving as Presiding Director of such executive sessions.